Home » Plan Your Trip

 Here is the hard truth: the more popular attractions will have lines over an hour long by noon!
 We are unwilling to wait in line that long for an attraction.

-After we get to the parks early and the rope drops, we make a mad dash (hand in hand with the bigger grandkids and picking up the smaller ones like a sack of potatoes) to the most popular attractions and do them quickly and then move on to the next one.
+After we get to the parks early and the rope drops, we make a mad dash to the most popular attractions and do them quickly and then move on to the next one.
 You do not need a lightning lane pass for these early morning attractions as the lines will be short.

 5. Use a Touring Plan